Chef Laudico Guevarra’s Buffet, San Juan (Eat)

 This restaurant in San Juan offers a pocket-friendly buffet!

-Chef Laudico Guevarra’s is owned by Chef Rolando Laudico and Chef Jackie Laudico.
-Yep, they’re husband and wife.
-They met when they were in college in UPD and the rest was history.
-We weren’t able to meet Chef Rolando, but we were fully entertained by the sweet and charming Chef Jackie Laudico.
-I cannot, nor would you, believe that she is already in her 40s.
+Chef Laudico Guevarra’s is owned by Chef Rolando Laudico and Chef Jackie Laudico — yep, they’re husband and wife.
+They met while they were in college at UP Diliman, and the rest was history.

 This restaurant in San Juan is owned by Chef Jackie

-To start off, I tried the carvings section which features Angus beef, pork, and chicken.
-The pork (the one being cut out in the photo) was quite salty, but the meat was so soft.
-Their newest addition to the buffet is the Angus Beef.
-It’s thinly sliced, not chewy, and it was perfect.
-I also tried their Grilled Bangus Belly, but it wasn’t that special.
+To start off, I tried the carvings section, which features Angus beef, pork, and chicken.
+The pork (the one being carved in the photo) was quite salty, but the meat was incredibly tender.
+Their newest addition to the buffet is the Angus beef — thinly sliced, not chewy, and absolutely perfect.
+I also tried their Grilled Bangus Belly, but it wasn’t particularly special.

 Carving section comes first for a buffet-goer!
 Guevarra’s, a restaurant in San Juan, has a lot to offer on their carving section.